 A study estimated that addictions to drugs, alcohol, tobacco and gambling cost the Australian economy 80 billion dollars (US$53 billion) in 2021.
 Almost half of it is due to productivity losses.
 Moreover, one in four Australians will struggle with addiction in their lifetime.

-The study was published by Rethink Addiction, a coalition of organisations advocating for a change to Australia’s attitude and response to addiction, and carried out by KPMG.
+The study was published by Rethink Addiction, a coalition of organizations advocating for a change to Australia’s attitude and response to addiction, and carried out by KPMG.

 “Australia has one of the highest rates of addiction related health burdens in the world,” warns the study in its foreword but little was known about the costs to the Australian community.
 As such, the report examined 60 existing studies on addiction and calculated the costs.